Hawaii Community for a Clean Ocean

 What We Are Testing

 We look for sediments, nutrients, and other pollutants from land-based sources that might be having a negative impact on water quality.
-We collect data for ocean salinity, pH, temperature, organic nutrients (nitrogen and phosphorous compounds), dissolved oxygen (DO), and total suspended sediment (TSS).
-Some water samples are immediately tested at mobile labs, while others are processed for testing at University of Hawaiʻi [and/or other] labs.
+We collect data for ocean salinity, pH, temperature, organic nutrients (nitrogen and phosphorous compounds), dissolved oxygen (DO), and turbidity.
+Some water samples are immediately tested at mobile labs, while others are processed for testing at University of Hawaiʻi, NELHA, and other labs.
 As funding becomes available, we will be able to run additional tests.

 Available Data